 Free resource: Modeling correct behavior can be a challenge when kids don’t listen.
 Join my newsletter and discover the ONE effective word to get them to listen and follow instructions.
 Grab your PDF below—at no cost to you:

 2. Stay calm

 Keeping our cool is hard, especially when we feel attacked, when our day feels ruined, or when we struggle with anger management ourselves.

 But staying calm helps you think clearly.
-You’re more likely to say the right things and be the supportive parent your child needs you to be.
+You’re more likely to stick to positive reinforcement and be the supportive parent your child needs you to be.
 Staying calm also models the kind of behavior she can copy.
-You’re showing her the exact coping mechanisms she needs to learn and develop to manage her own anger.
+You’re showing her the anger management skills she needs to learn and develop to manage her rage.

 3. Accept your child’s emotions as real and normal

-At his most difficult times, your child just need to feel heard.
+At his most difficult times, your child just needs to feel heard.
 He wants to know that his feelings are valid and aren’t “childish” (even if to you it can seem like it).
-All these emotions are normal, for every person and certainly every child.
+All these emotions and temper tantrums are normal, for every person and certainly for every child.

 If he’s receptive, reach out and connect.
 Don’t lecture or give facts—instead, describe what you see.
-Let him know he seems upset that he lost a game, or that he has to leave a fun outing.
-Remind him that you’re here and will always love him.
+Let him know he seems upset that he lost a game, can’t find his toys, or has to leave a fun outing.
+Remind him that you’re here and will always love him, regardless of his temperament.